(Updated on July 20, 2020)

 Car Brake System Components

-Below is a list of the main components of a car brake system.
+Below is a list of the main parts of a car brake system.
 We have included both the components of the disc and drum brake systems.
 Most modern vehicles have disc brakes on all four corners, but some economy cars still use drum brakes in the rear.

 The brake master cylinder pushes hydraulic fluid down into the brake lines from the brake fluid reservoir.